MrPeanutButterz/Bitburner/README.md

 `netStumbler.js`

 This is a basic hack script, the purpose of which is to kickstart your game... it will install serverExploid.js on every server it has access to.
-Start hacking any server with te provided server name as an argument.
+Start hacking any server with te provided argument.

 ***Arguments - optional***
 1. specify the server to start hacking it